roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Ah.., it's but started..."

-Now, I have to swiftly​ reproduce nutrition drinks at once, thought Lydia.
+And now, I have to swiftly​ reproduce nutrition drinks at once, thought Lydia.

 ◇